sergiocastellanos/switch_mexico_data/Hydro/Correlation/CorrelationResults/README.md

 |No. Observations:  |                 **6530**|   AIC:                   |            **1.696e+05**        |
 |Df Model:          |                    **2**|                                                     |
 |Covariance Type:   |            **nonrobust**|                                                    |

+  - R-squared is very low, meaning that drought an precipitation  aren't connected to the production then it is a sign that using either drought or precipitation to predict the production simply will not have a significant regression (and thus predictor).

 |                          |      coef  |  std err   |     t     |   P>[t]   |    [95.0% Conf.
 Int.]  |
 | -----------------------  | ---------- | ---------- | --------- | --------- | ---------------------- |